databloat/zabbix-debian-updates/README.md

 ## 📌 Notes
 - Ensure the zabbix user has passwordless sudo access only to necessary commands.
-- Tested on Debian 12 and Ubuntu 22.04 with Zabbix Server Zabbix 7.2.x / 6.0 LTS
 - Uses apt full-upgrade, so it can also install kernel and system updates.